octanolabs/pristine-go/README.md

 To get started, [fork](https://help.github.com/articles/fork-a-repo/) or [duplicate](https://help.github.com/articles/duplicating-a-repository/) the repository.
 Then edit this file and delete everything above this line.

-Then edit the `package.json` and change the `name` and `homepage` fields to match your newly created repository.
+Then execute .pristine/post-install.sh and follow the prompts.

 ### Contributing